Sensational Valverde hat-trick puts Real Madrid in command against Man City

 Elsewhere on Wednesday, holders Paris St Germain carved out a clear advantage in their Champions League last-16 tie against Chelsea as substitute Khvicha Kvaratskhelia inspired them to an exhilarating 5-2 first-leg victory at the Parc des Princes.

-Luis Enrique’s side twice went ahead through Bradley Barcola and Ousmane Dembele but were pegged back each time by Malo Gusto and Enzo Fernandez, only for Vitinha and Kvaratskhelia, with a double, to add three late goals for the hosts.
+Luis Enrique’s side twice went ahead through Bradley Barcola and Ousmane Dembele, but were pegged back each time by Malo Gusto and Enzo Fernandez, only for Vitinha and Kvaratskhelia, with a double, to add three late goals for the hosts.

-Meanwhile, another stellar display on their artificial home turf at the Aspmyra Stadium gave Norway’s Bodo/Glmit a 3-0 win over Sporting Lisbon in the first leg of their Champions League last 16 tie on Wednesday.
+Meanwhile, another stellar display on their artificial home turf at the Aspmyra Stadium gave Norway’s Bodo/Glimt a 3-0 win over Sporting Lisbon in the first leg of their Champions League last 16 tie on Wednesday.

 The Norwegians’ Cinderella winning run in the Champions League extended to five victories in a row as Sondre Brunstad Fet converted a penalty that he won on the half-hour mark, and Ole Didrik Blomberg followed up with a superbly-placed finish from a tight angle in first-half stoppage time.